Searching for sticky stuff: MLB umps start chec...

 - News Article

-(AP) -- The search is on by major league umpires for sticky stuff that pitchers might use to doctor baseballs.What has long been against the rules but rarely enforced is being overlooked no more.
-The
+The search is on for unauthorized foreign substances that pitchers can use to doctor baseballs, long against the rules but rarely enforced until now.

 More Recent New York Mets Articles